breath.click

 The Story

 Built with Claude Code in my spare time after work and weekends.
 What started as a simple experiment with new AI tools quickly evolved into a full-fledged wellness product.
-The entire journey — from scratch to production — took just 25 days, greatly helped by the "winter of the decade" keeping me indoors.
+The entire journey — from the first prompt to production — took just 25 days, greatly helped by the "winter of the decade" keeping me indoors.

 What Is breathclick?